 - I am a social psychologist; I received my PhD in 2003, from the University of Texas at Austin, after starting college at age 36.

 - I am an old-timey Texan, by which I mean I have a thick north Texas accent and my people have been here a long time.
 Plus, ancestry = Native American (Chickasaw) on one side and German on the other.
 That, my friend, is Texan.
+Now I am a resident of NYC and the Catskills.

 - I am a freelance editor (for now).